Learn More about COVID-19

 Collections will reopen to the general public beginning June 1.
 All walk-in visitors needing property tax assistance will be helped in the Tax Payment Collections section of the office.
-Social distancing will be enforced and PPE is strongly encouraged.
+Social distancing will be enforced and PPE is required.

 Payments can also be made over the phone by calling 1-877-215-0165.
 You will need to have your bill number and there is a convenience fee for payments over the phone.
 Payments can be mailed to Forsyth County Tax Collector, P.O.
 Box 82, Winston-Salem, NC 27102.